Iron: Coordination compounds

-Among the halide and pseudohalide complexes, fluoro complexes of iron(III) are the most stable, with the colorless [FeF_{5}(H_{2}O)]^{2−} being the most stable in aqueous solution.
-Chloro complexes are less stable and favor tetrahedral coordination as in [FeCl_{4}]^{−}; [FeBr_{4}]^{−} and [FeI_{4}]^{−} are reduced easily to iron(II).
-Thiocyanate is a common test for the presence of iron(III) as it forms the blood-red [Fe(SCN)(H_{2}O)_{5}]^{2+}.
+Among the halide and pseudohalide complexes, fluoro complexes of iron(III) are the most stable, with the colorless [FeF5(H2O)](2−) being the most stable in aqueous solution.
+Chloro complexes are less stable and favor tetrahedral coordination as in FeCl_{4}-; FeBr_{4}- and FeI_{4}- are reduced easily to iron(II).
+Thiocyanate is a common test for the presence of iron(III) as it forms the blood-red [FeSCN(H2O)5](2+).
 Like manganese(II), most iron(III) complexes are high-spin, the exceptions being those with ligands that are high in the spectrochemical series such as cyanide.
-An example of a low-spin iron(III) complex is [Fe(CN)_{6}]^{3−}.
+An example of a low-spin iron(III) complex is [Fe(CN)6](3-).
 Iron shows a great variety of electronic spin states, including every possible spin quantum number value for a d-block element from 0 (diamagnetic) to 5/2 (5 unpaired electrons).
 This value is always half the number of unpaired electrons.
 Complexes with zero to two unpaired electrons are considered low-spin and those with four or five are considered high-spin.

 Iron(II) complexes are less stable than iron(III) complexes but the preference for O-donor ligands is less marked, so that for example [Fe(NH3)6](2+) is known while [Fe(NH3)6](3+) is not.
 They have a tendency to be oxidized to iron(III) but this can be moderated by low pH and the specific ligands used.